Don’t Make these Common Data Protection Mistakes

 Mistake #1: Not knowing what data to keep, or how long to keep it for

 This is a highly complex topic – with changing regulatory and legislative requirements that vary widely.
 That said, there are some common rules of thumb which I’ve outlined below.
-As a business owner you are expected to know and abide by the applicable data protection and retention requirements that affect your business.
+As a small business owner you are expected to know and abide by the applicable data protection and retention requirements that affect your business.
 Consult with a knowledgeable business attorney if you’re uncertain about what applies to you.

 - IRS guidance for the retention of tax and accounting records varies greatly, between 2 and 7 years.
 Your exact requirements will vary depending on your situation and the period of limitations for a given return.
 To read the guidance, click here.